Home > Health Library > Down Syndrome, Ages 13 to 21

 develop a written health care transition plan as your child approaches the teen

-child, what types of future services will be needed, who will provide them, and
+years.
+Think about what types of future services will be needed, who will provide them, and

 how you will pay for the services.

 Your doctor will likely address a variety of issues during